tidyverse/tidyverse.org/content/blog/infer-1-0-0/index.md

 * [x] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

 We're super excited announce the release of [infer](https://infer.tidymodels.org/) 1.0.0! infer is a package for statistical inference that implements an expressive statistical grammar that adheres to the tidyverse design framework.
 Rather than providing methods for specific statistical tests, this package consolidates the principles that are shared among common hypothesis tests and confidence intervals into a set of four main verbs (functions), supplemented with many utilities to visualize and extract value from their outputs.
+The expressive grammar is specifically designed to allow users to make explicit connections between the computational procedures and the theory of statistical inference, making this package particularly well suited for teaching this topic.

 You can install it from CRAN with: